mapninja/QGIS-101/ReadMe.md

 ### Data

-The data package for the workshop can be downloaded from [https://github.com/mapninja/QGIS-101/archive/master.zip](https://github.com/mapninja/QGIS-101/archive/master.zip)
+1. The data package for the workshop can be downloaded from [https://github.com/mapninja/QGIS-101/archive/master.zip](https://github.com/mapninja/QGIS-101/archive/master.zip)
+2. Once the download is complete, browse to the folder where you saved it, and unzip the .zip file to make it's contents completely accessible to QGIS.

 The project data folder contains the following datasets: